Attendance & Leave

 Families First Coronavirus Response Act

-The Families First Coronavirus Response Act (FFCRA or Act) provides certain employees* with paid sick leave or expanded family and medical leave for specified reasons related to COVID-19.
+The Families First Coronavirus Response Act (FFCRA) provides certain employees* with paid sick leave or expanded family and medical leave for specified reasons related to COVID-19.
 These provisions will apply from April 1, 2020 through December 31, 2020.
-This paid sick leave does not carry over to the following year.

 What am I eligible for?

-Certain employees* who have been employed at least 30 calendar days are eligible for Emergency FMLA, while the Emergency Paid Sick Leave is available to employees from their first day of employment.
-The leave entitlement under each provision is different.
+Emergency Paid Sick Leave is available to employees from their first day of employment.

-This law provides employees with a separate and new entitlement of up to 80 hours of paid sick leave in addition to any accrued paid leave provided under the University’s leave policy.
+This benefit provides employees with a separate allotment of up to 80 hours of paid sick leave in addition to any accrued paid leave provided under the University’s leave policy.
 This leave is available for the following reasons:

 - Employee is subject to a Federal, State, or local quarantine or isolation order related to COVID-19.